cedricwalter/cedricwalter.github.io/_posts/2007-07-21-faf-file-anomaly-finder.md

 Config path: /usr/local/faf/conf.faf
 Executable path: /usr/local/sbin/faf

-<span style="font-weight: bold;">Why do you need such tool?
+Why do you need such tool?
 Never trust anyone, including sometimes yourself 😉 this tool correctly used just insured You that You will never forget any files with too much permissions.
 It may also reveal a hacker, putting some new files under the user nobody…

-<span style="font-weight: bold;">What to do with the output?
+What to do with the output?

-You’ll have to react differently for each occurrence in the report….<span style="font-weight: bold;">
+You’ll have to react differently for each occurrence in the report….

 <span style="font-weight: bold; background-color: rgb(255, 255, 0);">SUID/SGID Binaries

-<span style="font-style: italic;">Sticky bit was used on executables in linux (which was used more often) so that they would remain in the memory more time after the initial execution, hoping they would be needed in the near future.
+Sticky bit was used on executables in linux (which was used more often) so that they would remain in the memory more time after the initial execution, hoping they would be needed in the near future.
 But since today we have more sophisticated memory accessing techniques and the bottleneck related to primary memory is diminishing, the sticky bit is not used today for this.
 Instead, it is used on folders, to imply that a file or folder created inside a sticky bit-enabled folder could only be deleted by the creator itself.
 A nice implementation of sticky bit is the /tmp folder,where every user has write permission but only users who own a file can delete them.
 Remember files inside a folder which has write permission can be deleted even if the file doesn’t have write permission.
 The sticky bit comes useful here.

-<span style="font-style: italic;">SUID or SetUID bit, the executable which has the SUID set runs with the ownership of the program owner.
+SUID or SetUID bit, the executable which has the SUID set runs with the ownership of the program owner.
 That is, if you own an executable, and another person issues the executable, then it runs with your permission and not his.
 The default is that a program runs with the ownership of the person executing the binary.

 Consider also reading:
 [<font face="Verdana, Arial, Helvetica, sans-serif" size="-1">**What are the SUID, SGID and the Sticky Bits?**](http://www.codecoffee.com/tipsforlinux/articles/028.html)